simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-cryptography-in-modern-security/index.en.md

 ### Asymmetric Key Algorithms

 Asymmetric key algorithms play a crucial role in modern security, providing a foundation for secure communication and data protection.
 These algorithms use a pair of **keys** - a public key for encryption and a private key for decryption.
 The security of asymmetric key algorithms relies on the complexity of mathematical problems, such as **factorization** and **discrete logarithms**.
 This complexity ensures the confidentiality and integrity of data transmission, making asymmetric key algorithms a [cornerstone](https://ghostvolt.com/blog/the-history-of-aes-encryption.html) of **modern encryption standard**.
 The use of asymmetric key algorithms introduces a level of trust and authentication, enabling secure digital signatures and key exchange protocols.
-Additionally, these algorithms are fundamental to the implementation of secure communication channels and the establishment of **secure tunnels** for data transmission.
-It is essential for cybersecurity professionals to understand the principles and applications of asymmetric key algorithms in order to design and implement robust security solutions.
+Also, these algorithms are fundamental to the implementation of secure communication channels and the establishment of **secure tunnels** for data transmission.
+It is essential for cybersecurity professionals to understand the principles and applications of asymmetric key algorithms to design and implement robust security solutions.

 ### Hash Functions and Digital Signatures